Best Financial Data Extraction Software in 2026

 Pricing transparency matters because it changes how quickly you can model total cost.
 Tools with public starting prices let you run a first-pass comparison immediately.
 Tools that require a sales process may still be the right fit, but they slow down shortlisting because you cannot estimate spend until after discovery calls, usage assumptions, and procurement review.

-The hidden costs usually show up in six places:
+The hidden costs usually show up in a few places:

-Every platform has exceptions.
-The cost question is how many rows need human review and how hard it is to verify them.
-Review time compounds fast when you need to cross-check totals, tax treatment, missing fields, or document type classification across multiple document classes.
+• Exception review: Review time compounds when staff must cross-check totals, tax treatment, missing fields, or document classification across multiple document classes.

 • 1,000 pages split across invoices, bank statements, receipts, and payroll